-On the face of our LEDs, the elements are separated into quadrants.
+The LED elements are separated on the face.
 By contrast, many LEDs have a face where the elements are clustered together into one grouping.
-The subtle design of the face of our LEDs makes a huge difference relative to others.
+Our subtle face design difference dramatically reduce glare and line of sight issues.

 2. Directing Light onto the court